imatary/App/README.md

  * set user and default values functions
  * get function
  * EEPROM crc function
-7.	setter.c – default setter functions
+7.	setter.c
-•	setter um die Standardwerte in dem Flash wieder herzustellen
+ * set functions to restore the default values
-8.	timer0.c – definiert die Verbindung zu der Timer-Funktion des Stacks
+8.	timer0.c – defined the relation to the timer functions of the stack
-•	Initialisierung Timer-Pointer
+ * init timer pointer
-•	Definition der Millisekunden für das Modul
+ * definition of 'Millisecond'
-9.	trx0.c – definiert die Verbindung zu den Transceiver-Funktionen des Stacks
+9.	trx0.c – defined the relation to the transceiver functions of the stack
-•	Initialisierungsfunktion für den Transreceiver
+ * init of transreceiver
-•	Sende- und Empfängerhändler
+ * handler for sending and receiving
-•	Funktionen um die Pakete, die gesendet werden zu packen
+ * functions to pack data packages
-10.	uart.c – definiert die Verbindung zu den User-Interface-Funktionen des Stacks
+10.	uart.c – defined the relation to the user interface functions of the stack
  * init of UART pointer functions